- By admin

 - In Bee Savvy - Getting the most out of your loan, First things first - Steps before applying for finance

-Everyone knows how important it is to save up a deposit when you’re going to apply for a home loan.
-What most people don’t realise, is that their savings history, also matters.
+Everyone knows it important to save up a deposit when you’re going to apply for a home loan.
+What most people don’t realise, is that their savings history, matters to.
 If you’re borrowing more than 80% of the property’s value, lenders will want to look at your savings history.
-To get an approval, your savings patterns will have to meet the lenders criteria.
+To be approved, your savings patterns will have to meet the lenders criteria.

 Why your savings history matters